kubevirt/user-guide/installation/api-validation.md

 # KubeVirt API Validation

-The KubeVirt VirtualMachine API is implemented using a Kubernetes Custom Resource Definition (CRD).
+The KubeVirt VirtualMachineInstance API is implemented using a Kubernetes Custom Resource Definition (CRD).
 Because of this, KubeVirt is able to leverage a couple of features Kubernetes provides in order to perform validation checks on our API as objects created and updated on the cluster.